-The University of Illinois system, along with the other members of the Illinois Public Higher Education Cooperative (IPHEC) purchasing group, procures its property insurance through the Midwestern Higher Education Compact (MHEC).
-Policy coverage terms are determined on a group basis, and while most of the limits are shared, the first \$100 million is dedicated to each participating institution.
-For FY2020 the University of Illinois System purchased limits of \$1.5 billion per occurrence.
-This is down \$250 million from FY2019 and is due to market conditions.
+The University of Illinois System, along with the other members of the Illinois Public Higher Education Cooperative (IPHEC) purchasing group, procures its property insurance through Alliant Property Insurance Program (APIP).
+Policy coverage terms are determined on a group basis but each member chooses their limits.
+For FY2022 the University of Illinois System purchased limits of \$1.5 billion per occurrence.

 Property insurance protects the system's buildings and contents from direct physical loss or damage.
 Perils covered include fire, windstorm, hail, water and smoke damage, explosion, theft, flood, and earthquake.
 The policy is written on a scheduled basis to cover buildings and contents and includes business income and expense (including tuition & fees), as well as builder's risk.
 The policy includes flood and earthquake coverage for all buildings, but coverage sub-limits of \$100 million apply for both flood and earthquake losses.
-All System buildings have boiler and machinery coverage.
+All system buildings have boiler and machinery coverage.
 The policy deductible is \$500,000 per occurrence.

-Several years ago a deductible buy-down program was established.
+Several years ago, a deductible buy-down program was established.
 In the event of a loss, Schedule I properties pay \$25,000 and the monies collected in the property deductible buy-down account will fund the difference.
 Schedule II properties pay \$100,000 of a loss and the funds in the buy-down account pays the difference.
 In the property coverage summary below, buildings financed by bond issue; auxiliary enterprise buildings; gift-buildings; etc. are referred to as Schedule I. Academic buildings are referred to as Schedule II.

-The system also insures its library collections, and purchases a rare books and fine arts insurance policy to insure the valuable contents of the Krannert Art Museum (KAM), Spurlock Museum, and the system's main library's special collections and rare books.
+The system also insures its library collections and purchases a rare books and fine arts insurance policy to cover the valuable contents of the Krannert Art Museum (KAM), Spurlock Museum, and the system's main library's special collections and rare books.
 The cost is divided between the UIUC, the main library, Spurlock, and KAM.

-Property Coverage Policy Term: 7/1/2019 to 7/1/2020
+Property Coverage Policy Term: 7/1/2021 to 7/1/2022

-Coverages Values Deductible Schedule I (AFS, Gift, and Bond Financed Buildings/Contents Business Income, Boiler and Machinery) \$3,979,804,013 \$500,000 Schedule II (Academic Buildings only, including Boiler and Machinery, Library Books) \$11,337,372,981 \$500,000 Total Insured Values \$15,317,176,994
+Coverages Values Deductible

+Schedule I \$4,191,744,046 \$500,000

+(AFS, Gift, and Bond Financed Buildings/Contents,

+Business Income, and Boiler & Machinery)

+Insurance

+Schedule II \$11,965,828,053 \$500,000

+(Academic Buildings only/Contents, Business

+Income, Library Books, and Boiler & Machinery)